 Pecos businessman Matt Gardner is buying up freighters, or wagon trains of food supplies, at cheap prices through intimidation, and charging high prices by deliberately causing phony food shortages at his trading posts.
 The only one refusing to sell his supplies is Zack Sibley, who is dead set on maintaining his freighter business as well as tracking down his father's murderer, his ex-business partner.
 Gardner plans on eliminating any competition Sibley presents by sending his thugs to kill him and raid his wagon train.

 A NEW HAND RIDES THE RANGE ! (original poster)

 Did You Know?

-British confectionery company Burtons Foods insist the movie inspired the 1948 creation of their "Wagon Wheel" - a chocolate biscuit [cookie] still in production to this day.
+British confectionery company Burtons Foods says this movie inspired the 1948 creation of its "Wagon Wheel"--a chocolate biscuit [cookie] still in production.
 See more

 As Zack is chasing after the runaway wagon team through the canyon pass, the tire tracks of the camera truck can be clearly seen in the dirt.
 See more

 Opening credits: "The middle of the last century witnessed small bands of courageous men leading their wagon trains across the Wilderness, carrying provisions to the people of the frontier.
 They died of hunger, thirst, heat and cold.
 Desert wastes, prairie fires, the attacks of road agents and Indians took their toll.
 But the freighters still rolled on - - the wheels of their wagons carving from the Trans-Missouri Wilderness a greater and stronger nation."
 See more

 Referenced in What to Do on a Date

 Played and sung by a band at the dance with Ray Whitley

 on violin See more